elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 - Block cipher: high diffusion
 - Stream: Low diffusion - Due to just xor

+> One bit flip can affect many parts of the cipher text

 ### Confusion
 An attacker shld not be able to predict what happen to the cipher when **one character** in the plain text or key changes